woossi0/suite/docs/usermanual/source/webmaps/composer/styleview.rst

    * - :guilabel:`Fullscreen`
      - Toggle fulscreen editing mode, where the **style** and **layer list** panels float above the **viewer**, which expands to the full screen size.
    * - :guilabel:`Layers`
      - Shows/hides the layers panel.
-Only valid when viewing a map.
+Only shown when viewing a map.
    * - :guilabel:`Save`
-     - Saves the current style
+     - Saves the current style.
    * - :guilabel:`Undo`
-     - Returns to a previous version of the style
+     - Returns to a previous version of the style.
    * - :guilabel:`Display`
-     - Provides a list of options for changing how the map and style are displayed. **Only affects how the map and style are viewed in Composer, not the actual map or style.**
+     - Provides a list of options for changing how the map and style code are displayed.
+The background color, font, and font size of the style section can be changed, while the map controls can be changed, as well as a basemap added.
    * - :guilabel:`Color`
      - Allows a color to be chosen from a color picker and subsequently inserted into the style.
    * - :guilabel:`Icons`